EnKrypt/arvind.io/src/pages/posts/the-great-race-to-surrender-our-privacy/index.md

 Now that's a lot of pain and I don't expect everyone to go to all those lengths for the sanity of owning their data, especially when I'm not consistent in following through most of it myself.

-But after years of painfully trying to do so, I can safely say that neither I nor the companies collecting my data care that I don't like pineapple on my pizza, or that I prefer Maine Coons over Bengals.
+But after years of painfully trying to do so, I can safely say that neither I, nor the companies collecting my data care about the fact that I hate pineapple on pizza, or that I like Maine Coons more than Bengals.
 Perfect privacy is not just painful to implement, but also gets you diminishing returns.

 At any rate, I'd argue on the flip side that no privacy might still be preferable to bad attempts at privacy, such as installing something like say, [Flagger](https://github.com/rubbingalcoholic/flagger).